TL:DR

 Launch readiness checklists are helpful but only tell part of the story.
-Plus, launch checklists are typically copies of checklists from other companies or generalized lists that miss things that are essential for your organization.
+Plus, launch checklists are typically copies of checklists from other companies or generalized lists that miss things that are essential for launch readiness.
 For that reason alone, use the Four Dimensions of Launch Readiness to build a launch readiness checklist or refine the one you use today.

 Launch Readiness: The Business Dimension